How to Monitor Cloud Services

 Before you begin

-- Create a storage account to store the monitoring data.
+- Create a classic storage account to store the monitoring data.
 You can use different storage accounts for different roles.
-For more information, see help for Storage Accounts, or see How To Create a Storage Account.
+For more information, see How to create a storage account.

 - Enable Azure Diagnostics for your cloud service roles.
 See Configuring Diagnostics for Cloud Services.